 - (c) Non-residential construction.
-A minimum of 7 acres shall be developed for non-residential use in accordance with 145-79.3.A. - (3) Standards applicable to lower income units in both tracts. - a) Additional controls on lower income units.
-Designated lower income units shall be subject to price, rental, occupancy and resale controls as established by the Township of North Brunswick's Affordable Housing Ordinance. - (b) Construction phasing and marketing of lower income units.
-Construction phasing and affirmative marketing requirements imposed on the builder with respect to lower income units shall be in accordance with Court Order. - (c) Location of lower income units.
-Lower income units shall be scattered throughout the residential development portion of the tract, and no more than 50% of the units in any attached housing structure shall be designated as lower income units.
+A minimum of 7 acres shall be developed for non-residential use in accordance with 145-79.3.A. - (3) Standards applicable to lower income units in both tracts. - (a) Additional controls on lower income units.

+Designated lower income units shall be subject to price, rental, occupancy and resale controls as established by the Township of North Brunswick's Affordable Housing Ordinance. - (b) Construction phasing, location and affirmative marketing requirements.
+All low and moderate income units are subject to the requirements of 145-45.2.B-E.

-€ 145-79.4.
+§ 145-79.4.
+Fees.

+- A. Tentative Plan Approval. \$100 plus \$25 per dwelling unit plus \$70 per acre of land designated for non-residential development.
+Fees for designated low and moderate income units shall be waived. - B. Final Plan Approval. \$100 plus \$5 per dwelling unit plus \$5 per acre of land designated for non-residential development.
+Fees for designated low and moderate income units shall be waived. - \$ 145-79.5.
+Exemption from Impact Review.
+No environmental impact assessment shall be required to be submitted prior to granting of Tentative Plan approval, unless the Board determines that an environmentally sensitive area may be negatively impacted by the proposed development.
+This section in no way limits the Board's ability to require an assessment of traffic conditions and the adequacy of existing and proposed utilities.

+§ 145-79.6.
 Other provisions.

-All other requirements for PUD developments in sections 145-87 through 145-92 shall apply to development in the TMU Zone unless such requirement is in conflict with the regulations governing the TMU Zone or other stipulation of Court Order.
+All other requirements for PUD developments in sections 145-87 through 145-92 in Article XX.A. shall apply to development in the TMU Zone unless such requirement is in conflict with the regulations governing the TMU Zone or other stipulation of Court Order.